Skip to content

 Realtime

-• channel:{channelId} for every channel the user belongs to
+• channel:{channelId} for every channel the user belongs to at connect time

 public async Task Typing(Guid channelId)